formaldemography/working_group/index.md

-The Formal Demography Working Group...
+## Welcome

+The Formal Demography Working Group aims to bring together formal demography scholars and those interested in formal demography to discuss recent work, ideas, and collaborations.
+We meet virtually each month with meetings tentatively scheduled for the last Friday in every month.

-# Sign-up
+## Sign-up

-# Schedule
+## Schedule

-# Workshop materials
+## Workshop materials

-## Recordings
+### Recordings

-# Useful links
+## Useful links

-# Contact
+## Contact